 PRODUCTS: This is an on-going work element.
-Products could include district consolidation and formation studies.

 In accordance with GC §56375, LAFCO has the authority to conduct a variety of studies related to effective and efficient provision of public services.
 This includes special district formation and consolidation studies.
 As a result of LAFCO Policy Amendments, a Financial Impact Study is now required to be prepared for the activation of latent powers, in certain instances.